expel-io/terraform-aws-cloudtrail/README.md

 ## Limitations
 Supports new Cloudtrail & existing Cloudtrail with all the necessary resources deployed in the same account (ie does not support environment with cross account resources).

-Please contact you Engagement Manager if you have an existing CloudTrail with a different configuration.
+Please contact your Engagement Manager if you have an existing CloudTrail with a different configuration.

 <!-- begin-tf-docs -->
 ## Requirements